kariashangati/Marketplace-hub/README.md

 Make you smtp email informations in the .env laravel file, make the databasename as 'marketplace' and setup the username and password and host and DB_CONNECTION=mysql not sqllite also make sure that the .env file of laravel have the same API_KEY and SECRET_KEY like express if it's not add it.

+4. Note!! for betterExperience
+   Install a product default image name it productDefaultImage.png and set it in public/storage/products Install a user default image userDefaultImage.jpg and set it in public/storage/users
 ### Setup the express backend app
 1. express backend setup
    ```